stormfors-webmaster/Keeparo/README.md

 ## Description

 This script automatically fetches job listings from Jobbland using Duunitori's API and dynamically creates job listing elements on keeparo.com.
-It's designed to work with any Webflow component using the custom attributes.
+The design can be updated in Webflow as long as the custom attributes are added.

 ## Setup